sulu/sulu/UPGRADE.md

 ```

 Additionally the rdfa properties are obsolete and they can be removed from your twig templates.

+### Content Type Manager

+The `ContentTypeManagerInterface::getAll` function will not longer return instances of the content types.
+Instead it will return a list of the content types aliases for performance reasons.
+Use the `ContentTypeManagerInterface::get($alias)` to get the service instance of the content type.

 ### Default folder changed